-None of the Directors or Key Managerial Personnel of the Company or any of their relatives are in anyway, concerned or interested, financially or otherwise in the said resolution.
+None of the Directors or Key Managerial Personnel or their relatives except Mr. Vasudevan Ramamoorthy, Mr. Siddharth Vasudevan Moorthy and Mrs. Sowmya Aditya Iyer are concerned or interested or otherwise in the resolution as set out in Item no 5 of the Notice.

-The Board recommends the Resolution at Item No. 7 & 8 for approval by the Members.
+The Board commends in the Special Resolution set out at Item no 5 of the Notice for approval by the Members.